-School work in partnership with other agencies in the best interests of children.
-The school will, where necessary, liaise with the school nurse, initiate an Early Help Assessment, and make referrals to Children's Social Care.
-Referrals and contacts should be made by the Designated Safeguarding Lead or one of the Deputy Leads to either the Early Help Hub, or the Multi Agency Safeguarding Hub depending on the level of need.
-Where the child already has a social worker, the request for service will go immediately to the social worker involved, or in their absence to their team manager or duty social worker.

-- We will co-operate with any child protection enquiries conducted by Children's Social Care: The school will ensure representation at appropriate inter-agency meetings such as Team Around the Family meetings, Initial and Review Child Protection Conferences, together with core group meetings. - We will provide reports as required for these meetings in accordance with the LSP interagency procedures.
+- We work in partnership with other agencies in the best interests of the children.
+The school will, where necessary, liaise with the school nurse, initiate an Early Help Assessment, and make referrals to children's social care.
+Referrals and contacts should be made by the Designated Safeguarding Lead to either the Early Help Hub, or the Multi Agency Safeguarding Hub depending on the level of need.
+Where the child already has a social worker, the request for service will go immediately to the social worker involved, or in their absence to their team manager or Duty Worker. - We will co-operate with any child protection enquiries conducted by children's social care: the school will ensure representation at appropriate inter-agency meetings such as team around the family meetings, initial and review child protection conferences, together with core group meetings. - We will provide reports as required for these meetings in accordance with the LSCB interagency procedures.
 If the school is unable to attend, a written report will be sent.
-The report will, wherever possible, be shared with parents/carers at least 24 hours prior to the meeting. - Where a child is subject to an Inter-agency Child Protection Plan, Child in Need Plan or Early Help Assessment, the school will contribute to the preparation, implementation and review of the plan as appropriate. - If a child is subject to a referral to a multi- panel such as MARAC, MAGPAN or CHANNEL, the school will contribute to such arrangements.
+The report will, wherever possible, be shared with parents / carers at least 24 hours prior to the meeting. - Where a child is subject to an inter-agency child protection plan, child in need plan or early help assessment, the school will contribute to the preparation, implementation and review of the plan as appropriate. - If a child is subject to a referral to a multi-agency safeguarding panel such as MARAC, MAGPAN OR CHANNEL the school will contribute to such arrangements